 As data-science specs say, every connected device is potentially hackable.
 EHR security and privacy concerns follow this way of thinking.
 Thus, all chip-driven devices used at a healthcare organization, be it desktop computers, tablets, or even smartphones, should be equated with the special medical equipment capable of having a direct effect on patients.

 Why Confidentiality in Healthcare is Crucial

+There are different types of EHR software.
 Data breaches are not only expensive and budget-undermining, they also spawn many other risks related to corporate reputation, performance, etc. Let’s take a look at some particular examples.